-- Information in the current Needs Assessment will be further detailed and analyzed to provide the most up-to-date information for the MPO and the public - Produce summaries of Paths to a Sustainable Region as outreach to the public - Address any comments or changes required from FHWA and FTA comments - Development of performance measures to be used in monitoring the implementation of the LRTP and Transportation Improvement Program
+- Information in the current Needs Assessment will be further detailed and analyzed to provide the most up-to-date information for the MPO and the public. - Produce summaries of Paths to a Sustainable Region as outreach to the public. - Address any comments or changes required from comments from the Federal Highway Administration and Federal Transit Administration comments. - Develop performance measures to be used in monitoring the implementation of the LRTP and TIP.